wikimedia/mediawiki-services-wikispeech-pronlex/install/developer/README.md

 # Setup for developers

-WORK IN PROGRESS.
-THESE INSTRUCTIONS ARE BEING UPDATED RIGHT NOW.
-PLEASE DO NOT USE.

 Below are instructions on how to set up the lexicon server for development.
 For standalone setup, see STANDALONE.md.

 ## I. Preparation steps